yuyulyu/yuyulyu.github.io/_posts/data_sructure/2024-08-12-binary-tree.md

 ### Binary Search Tree (BST)

-A Binary Search Tree (BST) is a binary tree in which for each node, the left children are less than the node and the right children are greater.
+A  binary tree in which for each node, the left children are less than the node and the right children are greater.
 This property makes BSTs immensely useful for search and retrieval operations, as the decision tree of going left or right at each step significantly cuts down the search space.

-Properties:

-The left subtree of a node contains only nodes with keys lesser than the node’s key.
+- The left subtree of a node contains only nodes with keys lesser than the node’s key.
-The right subtree of a node contains only nodes with keys greater than the node’s key.
+- The right subtree of a node contains only nodes with keys greater than the node’s key.
-There must be no duplicate nodes.
+- There must be no duplicate nodes.

 ### Adelson-Velsky and Landis (AVL) Tree